Dental Care for Your Entire Family

 Your initial oral examination includes a thorough medical and dental history, visual examination, charting, periodontal probing, diagnosis and treatment recommendations.
 We will also take necessary x-rays, which include x-rays of the anterior (front) and posterior (back) teeth as well as the cavity detecting x-rays for proper diagnosis of decay of posterior teeth.

 Our state-of-the-art x-ray technology offers many benefits:

 Lets us examine x-ray images in fine detail unavailable through traditional x-rays.
-As Dr. Kessler examines the images, he can review the images in a variety of perspectives, allowing him to more closely fine tune his assessment, diagnosis and treatment, providing imagery not feasible with traditional x-ray technology
+As Dr. Saam examines the images, he can review the images in a variety of perspectives, allowing him to more closely fine tune his assessment, diagnosis and treatment, providing imagery not feasible with traditional x-ray technology

 Digital diagnostic technology eliminates the use of lead foils in traditional x-ray packets; it also eliminates the need for the chemicals used to develop traditional x-rays.

 Digital diagnostic technology dramatically reduces and provides significantly less exposure to x-ray radiation.

 Patient Involvement in Co-Diagnosis and Treatment:

 Because the images are immediately viewable to our patients, Dr. Saam and his staff are able to involve our patients in better understanding your needs and subsequent treatment.